Shabana Basij-Rasikh: School of Leadership, Afghanistan

 While Basij-Rasikh was still in college, she co-founded the School of Leadership, Afghanistan (SOLA), which is "dedicated to giving young Afghans access to quality education abroad and jobs back home.".
 After graduation, Basij-Rasikh returned to Kabul, and turned SOLA into the first Afghan boarding school for girls.
 She served as the Acting Head of School for one year, and currently serves as president.
 Today, it provides an education to girls ages 11–19 across all ethnic backgrounds, and helps them gain admission and financial aid to universities around the world.

 Often the girls that graduate from SOLA become the first women to enter their fields, according to the school's website.

+Exile and relocation to Rwanda

+In August 2021, following the fall of Kabul and the return of the Taliban to power, Basij-Rasikh fled Afghanistan for Rwanda, which had offered to host SOLA.
+She was joined by the school's entire student body, about 100 recent graduates, and its faculty, a group of roughly 250 people.
+Before leaving, she destroyed SOLA's student records to prevent the Taliban from identifying families who had educated their daughters.

+Four days after arriving in Rwanda, SOLA resumed classes at a hotel that served as a temporary school.
+In September 2026, the school opened a permanent campus in Rwanda, with 122 girls enrolled; the campus's exact location is not publicly disclosed for security reasons.

+To reach more Afghan girls, Basij-Rasikh and her husband, Mati Amin, developed SOLAx, a free online education platform based on the Afghan school curriculum for grades 6 through 12, delivered via WhatsApp.
+Launched in 2024, SOLAx had about 41,000 students by September 2026, most of them in Afghanistan and others across 76 additional countries.

+Personal life

+Basij-Rasikh is married to Mati Amin, an entrepreneur who has founded several educational technology companies.

 Awards and recognition

 Basij-Rasikh has been featured extensively since she attended college.
 In 2010, she was named one of Glamour Magazine's Top Ten College Women.
 In 2012, she gave a TEDx talk titled "Dare to Educate Afghan Girls".
 In 2014, she was named an "Emerging Explorer" by National Geographic and joined 10x10 as a Global Ambassador.
+In 2019, Forbes named her to its 30 Under 30 Asia list as a social entrepreneur.
 She received the Asia Society’s Asia Game Changer Award in 2023 for her extensive work in connecting Asia and the world.

+In 2024, Basij-Rasikh was selected by Melinda French Gates's Pivotal Ventures as one of 12 women, each given $20 million to regrant to organisations supporting women and girls; she directed the funds to other Afghan civil society organisations operating in exile.

+She holds honorary doctorates from SOAS University of London and Cedar Crest College.